 - Administrators can access other users’ codes, and turn them on/off when needed (Premium version)

-This plugin uses the industry standard algorithm TOTP or HOTP for creating One Time Passwords.
+This plugin uses the industry standard TFA / 2FA algorithm TOTP or HOTP for creating One Time Passwords.
 These are used by Google Authenticator, Authy, and many other OTP applications that you can deploy on your phone etc.

 A TOTP code is valid for a certain time.
 Whatever program you use (i.e. Google Authenticator, etc.) will show a different code every so often.

-This plugin began life as a friendly fork and enhancement of Oscar Hane’s https://wordpress.org/plugins/two-factor-auth/
+This plugin began life in early 2015 as a friendly fork and enhancement of Oscar Hane’s “two factor auth” plugin.

-This plugin requires PHP version 5.3 or higher and support for PHP mcrypt.
-The vast majority of PHP setups will have these.
+This plugin requires PHP version 5.3 or higher and support for either php-openssl or PHP mcrypt.
+The vast majority of PHP setups will have one of these.
 If not, ask your hosting company.

 - Search for ‘Two Factor Authentication’ in the ‘Plugins’ menu in WordPress.

 - Click the ‘Install’ button.
-(Make sure you picks the right one)
+(Make sure you pick the right one)

 - Activate the plugin through the ‘Plugins’ menu in WordPress.